 Studies in specialized areas as selected by the student and approved by the professor.

 PC 00080 M.A.R.
 Thesis in Pastoral Care (3 hrs.)

 Students in the Master of Arts (Religion) degree program may choose to complete a master's thesis in the student's research area.
-The thesis will be 50 to 75 pages in length and will be supervised by a professor in that discipline.
-There will be an oral defense of the thesis when completed.
+Prerequisite MA 07548

 PARISH MINISTRY